 Thanks to the great variety of microclimates and habitats in the Valley, in the Madriu-Perafita-Claror you will find a great variety of Pyrenees fauna, either as its habitat, nesting or as an area for passing through in the case of migratory species, with specimens that are under threat, not just in the immediate area but also throughout the European continent.

 Four species of fish, four amphibians, six reptiles, eighty nine birds that nest and thirty mammals have been identified.
 A high percentage of the animal species in Andorra are found in this 10% of the national territory.
 This important figure highlights the extraordinary biological and environmental importance of the valley.

 Below you will find a brief catalogue of the species that live in the Valley:

 Six species of reptiles have been registered in the valley.
 The most plentiful ones are the common wall lizard (Podarcis muralis) and the Iberian wall lizard (Podarcis hispanica) that can be found in the rocks and dry stone walls.
 In other areas can be found the Aspic Viper (Vipera aspis) and snakes like grass snake (Natrix natrix), green whip snake (Hierophis viridiflavus) and the Aesculapian snake (Zamenis longissimus).

-The quality of the water in the Madriu-Perafita-Claror Valley means that there is a great variety of animals that populate the water environments and that are threatened by the fragility of their habitat, therefore the species that are mentioned below, with the exception of the fish, are all included in Appendix II of the Berne Convention on the Conservation of European Wildlife and Natural Habitats, which means they are species that are strictly protected along with their habitat, forbidding the deterioration or the deliberate destruction of breeding or resting sites.
+The quality of the water in the Madriu-Perafita-Claror Valley means that there is a great variety of animals that populate the water environments and that are threatened by the fragility of their habitat, therefore the species that are mentioned below are all included in Appendix II of the Berne Convention on the Conservation of European Wildlife and Natural Habitats, which means they are species that are strictly protected along with their habitat, forbidding the deterioration or the deliberate destruction of breeding or resting sites.

 Among the animals in danger of extinction that are found in Andorra, and that are characteristic of the alpine zone, the bearded vulture (Gypaetus barbatus) and the golden eagle (Aquila chrysaetos) have been identified.